Lempwick/Help-Desk-support-simulation/README.md

   Wrote user-friendly responses, followed up on issues, and practiced concise technical writing for clarity and empathy.

 This project strengthened my confidence in supporting real users and prepared me for entry-level IT roles with practical, demonstrable skills.

-Copy and paste this directly into your README.md — let me know if you want it appended to your full doc or want a downloadable version! 💾📄